maorveitsman/SNIPs/SNIPS/snip-9.md

 ### Sending transactions in the context of a session

-#### 1. Build `SessionTransaction` object
+#### 1. Build a `SessionTransaction` object

 A `SessionTransaction` object represents a transaction in the context of a session.
-If it adheres to the permissions of a session which was authorized by a user account then the calls will be executed in the name of the user account.
+If it adheres to the permissions which were authorized by the user account then the calls will be executed in the name of the user account.

 ```rust
 #[derive(Copy, Drop, Serde)]